pedrohsduarte/personal-website-monorepo/README.md

 ## Development

-1. After cloning the repository, run `yarn install` to install the dependencies.
+1. After cloning the repository, run `yarn install` to install the dependencies (you can skip this step if you are using Docker).
 2. Run `yarn dev` or `yarn dev:docker` to start the development server.
 The app will be available at [http://localhost:3000](http://localhost:3000).
 Hot reloading is enabled.

 ## Deployment (AWS Amplify)